Suzanna-Linn/slua/docs/scripts-floating-texts.md

 -- any long text, with a white space at the end local text = "🎃 Beware!
 This object may be haunted! 👻 Touch if you dare… but don’t say I didn’t warn you! 💀✨. "

-local textLength = ll.StringLength(text)  -- not #text, it has unicode local textPos = 0  -- index base 0 to use with LL string functions
+local textLength = ll.StringLength(text)  -- not #text, the string has unicode local textPos = 0  -- index base 0 to use with LL string functions

 if textLength < MESSAGE_LENGTH then  -- in case that the text is too short, no scrolling